 I’ve always loved the wonderful herbs and spices of the winter season.
 There is something so enticing about the scent of cinnamon and pine, of citrus and bayberry… all of the aromas that evoke that magical time of the year.

-I am referring of course, to the winters that occur in the northern hemisphere, as that is where I grew up.
+I am referring of course, to the winters that occur north of the equator, as that is where I grew up.
 When the first crisp cold mornings start coming in, you know that the days of baking and hot chocolate are on their way!
 Jay and I have spent many winters in tropical environments, and it’s so different… somehow, a tropical winter holiday season just doesn’t speak to me, so I’d choose a northern holiday season any time.

 I remember the first time I spent what I would call a “real” winter season, on the east coast of the USA.
 Oh, my, compared to the southern Texas winters I was used to, it was amazing!
 And much as I loved the Texas winter holiday season, I loved the east coast’s holiday weather even more.

 Just the other day, Jay and I were discussing the fact that winter gets this huge punch of attention from the beginning of December through New Year’s Day and then…. nothing.
 No good will, no cheer, no more talk of roasting chestnuts… no nada, zilch.
 When you think about it, all of the winter scenes with snow and snowmen, ice skating, drinking hot chocolate, and so on, all fade from view after January 1.
 And that’s strange, because, technically, winter really only begins on the winter solstice, December 21… so it gets a mere two weeks of appreciation and then it’s all down to business again from January 1 and on.